pixelsdb/pixels/README.md

 By now, Pixels has been installed in the EC2 instance.
 The aforementioned instructions should also work in other kinds of VMs or physical servers.

+Use the script `stop-pixels.sh` to stop Pixels when needed.

 ## TPC-H Evaluation